 - (a) Producers, the IATSE and the respective West Coast Locals are parties to the "Motion Picture Industry Pension Plan" (hereinafter referred to as the "Pension Plan") made as of October 26, 1953.
 Such Pension Plan was established in accordance with the provisions of the "Producer-I.A.T.S.E. and M.P.M.O.
-Amendment Agreement of October 26, 1953." - (b) In accordance with Article III, Sections 2 and 3 of the Pension Plan and subject to the provisions of such Pension Plan relating to private retirement plans, the Producer shall pay into the Pension Plan: - (1) For August 1, 2015, a total of one dollar twenty-six and sixty-five hundredths cents (\$1.2665) for each hour worked by or guaranteed an employee by such Producer on August 1, 2015; - (2) For the period commencing August 2, 2015 to and including July 30, 2016, a total of one dollar forty-four and sixty-five hundredths cents (\$1.4465) for each hour worked by or guaranteed an employee by such Producer during the period August 2, 2015 through July 30, 2016;
+Amendment Agreement of October 26, 1953." - (b) In accordance with Article III, Sections 2 and 3 of the Pension Plan and subject to the provisions of such Pension Plan relating to private retirement plans, the Producer shall pay into the Pension Plan one dollar eighty and sixty-five hundredths cents (\$1.8065) for each hour worked by or guaranteed an employee by such Producer during the period August 1, 2018 through July 31, 2021.